natelandau/valentina/user_guide.md

 ### After Gameplay

 -   Add or spend experience points using `/xp`.
--   Remember to update the chapter of your campaign using `/campaign chapter`.

 > NOTE: Valentina treats experience differently than most TTRPGs.
 Instead of granting XP to a specific character, XP is granted to a player.
 This allows players to spend XP on any of their characters within a specific campaign.